Nedwize/react-practice/README.md

 1. **useState() Hook**

-A state ca be defined with this particular piece of code written below:
+A state can be defined with this particular piece of code written below:

 ```javascript
 const [name, setName] = useState(null);